ashleve/lightning-hydra-template/README.md

   - override /logger: null

 # all parameters below will be merged with parameters from default configurations set above
-# this allows you to overwrite only specified parameters

-# name of the run determines folder name in logs and is accessed by loggers
+# name of the run determines folder name in logs
+# can also be accessed by loggers
-name: "example_simple"
+name: "example"

 seed: 12345

 trainer:
+  min_epochs: 1
   max_epochs: 10
   gradient_clip_val: 0.5